Back to Portfolio

 Our Solution

-Implemented a global traffic management system using Multi-Agent Path Finding (MAPF) algorithms.
+Implemented a global traffic management system using Multi-Agent Path Finding (MAPF) algorithms, specifically the Conflict-Based Search (CBS) variant.
 This system reserves space-time corridors for each robot, guaranteeing collision-free paths and preventing deadlocks.

 2. Heterogeneous Fleet Adapter

-Developed a standardized interface layer using Open-RMF (Robotics Middleware Framework) to allow robots from different manufacturers to communicate and coordinate within the same system.
+Developed a standardised interface layer using Open-RMF (Robotics Middleware Framework) to allow robots from three different manufacturers to communicate and coordinate within the same system.

 3. Dynamic Task Auctioning

-Created a market-based task allocation system where robots "bid" on tasks based on their location, battery level, and current capabilities, ensuring optimal resource utilization.
+Created a market-based task allocation system where robots "bid" on tasks based on their location, battery level, and current capabilities, ensuring optimal resource utilisation.

 4. Predictive Maintenance & Charging

-Integrated a predictive model that monitors battery health and operational patterns to schedule charging and maintenance during low-demand periods, maximizing fleet uptime.
+Integrated a predictive model that monitors battery health and operational patterns to schedule charging and maintenance during low-demand periods, maximising fleet uptime.

 Technical Implementation